tlorans/defi-gmx-v2/README.md

 - [ ] What is GMX?
   - GMX is a decentralized spot and perpetual exchange
+  - speculate on the price of an underlying asset (such as Bitcoin, Ethereum, or stocks) without owning the asset itself
   - Spot exchange
   - Perpetual exchange
 - [ ] Key features